pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/azure/azure-go-aks.md

     $ pulumi up
     ```

-5. After 10-15 minutes, your cluster will be ready, and the kubeconfig YAML you'll use to connect to the cluster will be available as an output.
+1. After 10-15 minutes, your cluster will be ready, and the kubeconfig YAML you'll use to connect to the cluster will be available as an output.
 You can save this kubeconfig to a file like so:

     ```bash
-    $ pulumi stack output KubeConfig > kubeconfig.yaml
+    $ pulumi stack output kubeconfig > kubeconfig.yaml
     ```

     Once you have this file in hand, you can interact with your new cluster as usual via `kubectl`: